Links on Android Authority may earn us a commission. Learn more.

 Some have found that the auto-brightness doesn’t work as expected, reducing or increasing the brightness too much and making the display difficult to read.

 - This is a software issue, and a permanent fix will hopefully be available via an upcoming software update.
 Until then, you can download and use the Lux Auto Brightness app from the Google Play Store.
 It’s one of the best tools around to get better control over the device’s auto brightness feature.
-The free version of the app can be found here.

 - You also have the option to disable auto brightness and manually it to your liking.
 Go to Settings – Display and disable Auto brightness.
 You can also disable auto brightness and manually set it via the quick settings menu in the notification drop down.